 An area of concern for employees is the difficulty in career advancement.
 It is indicated that there is a very defined corporate ladder, and while there are lots of opportunities within the company, getting higher up the chain takes years.

-What Bell client reviews reveal
+What client reviews reveal about Bell customer satisfaction

 In analyzing 834 reviews from the Consumer Affairs (697 reviews) and the Better Business Bureau (137 reviews) websites, Keatext’s AI-powered text analytics identified channel metrics, main topics, praises (positive sentiments), problems (negative sentiments) and suggestions from clients.
 The AI-powered tool also surfaced actionable insights to increase client satisfaction and brand loyalty.